Marine Mammals

 Diet: Krill, small schooling fish such as Atlantic herring, Atlantic salmon, capelin, and American sand lance, as well as Atlantic mackerel, pollock, and haddock in the North Atlantic.

-Threats: Vessel collisions, whaling (Greenland, Japan, Caribbean island Bequia in the nation of St. Vincent and the Grenadines), plastic pollution, man-made noise impacts (seismic surveys, military sonar), entanglement in fishing gear, over fishing
+Threats: Entanglement in fishing gear, overfishing, vessel collisions, man-made noise impacts (seismic surveys, military sonar), whaling (Greenland, Japan, Caribbean island Bequia in the nation of St. Vincent and the Grenadines), plastic pollution.

 Balaenoptera acutorostrata

-Norway: Arrives in early summer (April) and can be seen until fall (some even in winter), migration routes unknown.
+Norway: Commercial whaling with a quota of 1000 whales that could be killed in 2023.
+Arrives in early summer (April) and can be seen until fall (some even in winter), migration routes unknown.
+Shy due to active whaling in Norway.

-Population size: North Atlantic stock (Northeast Atlantic, Central North Atlantic, West Greenland, and Canadian East Coast.) ca. 182.000, heavily exploited
+Population size: North Atlantic stock (Northeast Atlantic, Central North Atlantic, West Greenland, and Canadian East Coast.) ca. 200.000, heavily exploited.

-Conservation Status: Least Concern ver 3.1, Pop. trend: stable
+Conservation Status: Least Concern (2018) Pop. trend: stable

-Threats: Vessel collisions, whaling (Norway, Iceland, Greenland, Japan), plastic pollution, man-made noise impacts (seismic surveys, military sonar), entanglement in fishing gear, over fishing
+Threats: Vessel collisions, whaling (Norway, Iceland, Greenland, Japan), plastic pollution, man-made noise impacts (seismic surveys, military sonar, vessel traffic), entanglement in fishing gear, overfishing, habitat disturbance.

 With this video we demonstrate the waste of a highly intelligent and long-lived animal, which was shot for commercial reasons.
 We oppose whaling and sealing in the world!